 For example, let’s say you buy a bulldozer for $100,000, a type of equipment the IRS expects to last five years, according to TurboTax.
 You can deduct the full $100,000 upfront, rather than dividing it up into $20,000 per year.
 In exchange, though, you’re supposed to keep using the equipment for this entire time.
 If you sell that piece of equipment before you get to the end of its expected useful life, you’ll lose some of the 179 depreciation deduction.

 The sale of business assets isn’t the only way to lose the 179 deduction.
 Another situation is when you start using a business asset for personal use, like driving a company car at home.
-If you start using a business asset more than 50 percent of the time for personal use, the IRS will also take back some of your 179 deduction.
+If you start using a business asset more than 50 percent of the time for personal use, the IRS will also take back some of your 179 deductions.
 The amount depends on your split between personal and business use.
 The more you use the property at home, the more of the deduction you’ll lose.

 The Tax Cost of Losing Depreciation